Trick or Tweet: Plot

 As Sylvester, patched up with tape, is resting in his box, he hears a loud "Boing...boing...boing".
 Surely enough, it's Sam, bouncing on a trampoline in another effort to catch Tweety.
 Sylvester cuts the trampoline with a pair of scissors and Sam hits the ground with a loud thud, nearly knocking Tweety off his perch.
 There is a continuity error in that the barbed wire in this and subsequent scenes no longer appears near the top of the pole, but only near the base; the portion just under Tweety's nest is bare of wire.

 Sam then sneaks out again and looks in Sylvester's window to find him gone, then looks up to discover Sylvester walking on the wire overhead with an umbrella.
 Sam cuts the wire with a pair of scissors, sending Sylvester crashing through two windows in a building nearby.
 Sylvester then closes his now bare-wire umbrella as he descends to the ground, and Sam giggles gleefully.

 Next, Sylvester dons a Batman costume and soars through the air in an attempt to swoop in on Tweety, but again Sam has thought along the same lines.
 The two bang heads in mid-air and both plummet back to earth, landing in the garbage dump.

 Sylvester paces the floor trying to think of what to do next, then peeks out the door to see Sam tiptoeing his way over.
 Sylvester places a coonskin cap in his box and covers it with a blanket, and when Sam sees it he "knocks him out" with a club.
 Sam then sneaks over to the pole, not realizing that Sylvester is following right behind him.
 Sam has a balloon on a string held down by a rock already set.
 He ties the string around his waist (and Sylvester's), pushes the rock away to release the balloon, and grabs Tweety on the way up, but Sylvester slaps his paw, and again Sam hands him the "just seeing if he was OK" alibi as the two continue to float upward.
-Sylvester then stabs the balloon with a pin (so that Sam can't try it again) and the two plunge back to the ground together in a deadly drop, to which Tweety responds, "Y'know, I never weawized just being a wittle bird could be so compwicated."
+Sylvester then stabs the balloon with a pin (so that Sam can't try it again) and the two plunge back to the ground together in a deadly drop, which nearly caused Tweety to almost fall off his nest again.
+After Tweety hoists himself back up, he responds, "Y'know, I never weawized just being a wittle bird could be so compwicated."

+Home media

+This short is available on disc 1 of the Looney Tunes Collector's Vault: Volume 3 Blu-ray set.